jasperpato/CITS3200/README.md

 >>   pre-processing.
 It can yield more accurate results, however takes more time.

-For each post a subject similarity and payload similarity are calculated separately.
-W is a weighting between 0 and 1 given to the subject similarity.
+For each post a subject similarity and payload similarity are calculated separately. **W** is a weighting between 0 and 1 given to the subject similarity.
 The payload similarity will be given a weighting of (1-W).
 It is recommended not to alter W from the default value of 0.1.

-### Extracting main program

 Import this function into your python program by including this statement: